darrylbartlett/configure-ad/README.md

 <p>Under the Protocol column, find the rows with ICMPv4.</p>
 <p>Select the two rows called 'Core Networking Diagnostics – ICMP Echo Request (ICMPv4-In)'.</p>
-<p>Right-click on one of the highlighted rows and select Enable Rule from the sub-menu.</p>
+<p>Right-click on one of the highlighted rows and select 'Enable Rule' from the sub-menu.</p>
 <p>
 <img src="https://github.com/darrylbartlett/configure-ad/assets/159499839/e28a309d-ed58-4789-ba1e-8c3fe534796a"/>
 </p>